AnneyYeZiqing/AnneyYeZiqing/python/image-processing/click-intensity/readme.txt

 is much easier compared to the traditional process in ImageJ which requires users to manually drag and create every single circle.
 ClickIntensity V4 also allows users to adjust ROI radii, adjust display brightness, and zooming in/out.

-Small note: I wrote this as a project in Trcek Lab @ Johns Hopkins University.
-However it was also largely motivated by my own personal experiences with ImageJ and fluorescent image analysis when I was a summer intern at Bradham Lab at Boston University.
+Small note: I wrote this as an experimental project in Trcek Lab @ Johns Hopkins University.
+However it was also partly motivated by my own personal experiences with ImageJ and fluorescent image analysis when I was a summer intern at Bradham Lab at Boston University.
 Basically, knowing the cumbersomeness of the ROI-based image analysis from my experience at Bradham lab makes me more motivated in pursuing this project, and guides a few of the design choices (e.g. the labeling of image).